Global Convergence of SGD On Two Layer Neural Nets: Introduction

 In this work, we not only take a step towards addressing the above question in the theory of neural networks but we also do so while keeping to a standard algorithm, the Stochastic Gradient Descent (SGD).
 In light of the above, our key message can be summarily stated as follows,

-\begin{theorem}[Informal Statement of the Main Result, Theorem \ref{thm:sgd-sig}] If the initial weights are sampled from an appropriate class of distributions, then for nets with a single layer of sigmoid or tanh gats -- for arbitrary data and size of the net -- SGD on appropriately regularized $\ell_2-$losses, while using constant steps of size ${\mathcal O}(\epsilon)$, will converge in ${\mathcal O}(\frac{1}{\epsilon})$ steps to weights at which the expected regularized loss would be $\epsilon$--close to its global minimum. \end{theorem}
+\begin{theorem}[Informal Statement of Corollary \ref{thm:sgd-sig}] If the initial weights are sampled from an appropriate class of distributions (dependent on the choice of accuracy parameter $\epsilon$), then for nets with a single layer of sigmoid or tanh gates -- for arbitrary data and size of the net -- SGD on $\ell_2-$losses on such architectures regularized with Frobenius norm of weights with coefficient $\lambda > \lambda_c$ for a width independent constant $\lambda_c$, while using constant steps of size ${\mathcal O}(\epsilon)$, will converge in ${\mathcal O}(\frac{1}{\epsilon})$ steps to weights at which the expected regularized loss would be $\epsilon$--close to its global minimum.